zachnieto/neatqueueweb/docs/README.md

 ### `/player unban`
 #### Description
- Unban the given player from queueing.
+ Unban the given player from queuing.
 #### Usage: `/player unban [player]`
 #### Arguments:
 `player`: *(Required)* The player to unban.